 Increased time resolution: Using the same camera hardware, frame rates can be increased by 1-2 orders of magnitude.
 Furthermore, the system contains no mechanically moving parts, i.e., the achievable time resolution is only limited by the imaging hardware and the illumination intensity.

 Limited spatial resolution: Spatial resolution is fundamentally limited by the number of laser lines that can be resolved by the imaging system.
-Sampling is denser along the direction of the laser lines but spatial detail between sampling lines is lost yielding a potential for aliasing.
+Sampling is denser along the direction of the laser lines but spatial detail between sampling lines is lost, resulting in potential aliasing.

-Density instead of photo-consistency: The actual density of scatterers is reconstructed (up to a scale factor) instead of a photo-consistent representation of the volume as in Hasinoff and Kutulakos [HK03].
+Density instead of photo-consistency: The actual density of scatterers is reconstructed (up to a scale factor) instead of a photo-consistent representation of the volume as in Hasinoff and Kutulakos [1].

 In the remainder of the paper we first describe the basic concepts underlying our capture approach (Section 2).
-We then analyze its properties and study the resulting erC.
-Fuchs et al. / Volumetric Density Capture From a Single Image rors using a synthetic smoke dataset (Section 3).
+We then analyze its properties and study the resulting errors using a synthetic smoke dataset (Section 3).
 We describe our prototypical acquisition system and show results for real captured datasets (Section 4).
-The paper concludes with a discussion of future work.
+The paper concludes with a discussion (Section 5) and future work (Section 6).